viaacode/documentation-jekyll/docs/diginstroom/sip_specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- The `/descriptive` directory SHOULD contain exactly one file: `descriptive.xml`.
+- The `/descriptive` directory MAY contain exactly one file: `descriptive.xml`.

 The `descriptive.xml` file at the representation level contains descriptive metadata about a specific representation of the SIP.